Couple discovers what appears to be a ‘globster’ on the Oregon coast

 PORTLAND, Ore.
-(KOIN) – While riding his all-terrain vehicle along the coast near Florence Wednesday afternoon, Adoni Tegner came across what he could only describe as a sea monster.
+(KOIN) – While riding his all-terrain vehicle along the coast near Florence, Oregon, Wednesday afternoon, Adoni Tegner came across what he could only describe as a sea monster.

 “It just didn’t look anything like what I’ve ever seen.
 It looked more stringy and it almost looked like it had been a large squid or something,” he said.